kalineh/croppyboi-editor/README.md

 * Open Steam and right click Croppy Boy -> Properties
 * Select 'Betas' tab, and choose 'Experimental'
 * Select 'Play Custom Map' from main menu.

+### Editing Custom Characters

+* Custom Characters can also be exported
+* Make sure there are sprites configured for every entry
+* In-game choose in Options/General/Custom Character